OpenID Connect (OIDC)

-In the above example, we use perl to parse the response and store the access token and refresh token values in environment variables.
-The response (stored in the cilogon-token-response.txt file) will look similar to the following:
+In the above example, we use jq with the raw output flag to parse the response and store the access token and refresh token values in environment variables.
+The response (stored in the cilogon-token-response.json ) will look similar to the following:

 We stored the access_token value in the CILOGON_ACCESS_TOKEN environment variable and stored the refresh_token value in the CILOGON_REFRESH_TOKEN environment variable.
 Note that a refresh_token will only be returned only if refresh tokens are enabled for your client (i.e., you set a refresh token lifetime when you registered your client or you later asked email@example.com to enable refresh tokens for your client).

 Next, you can use the token to get your user information:

 The command should produce output similar to the following:

 4. Refresh your tokens

 If refresh tokens are enabled for your client, then you can used the refresh token to obtain a new access token.

 The output stored in the cilogon-token-response.txt file will be similar to before, except it will contain new tokens.
 Note that refresh tokens may be used only once, so the output contains a new refresh_token that we can use to refresh again later.
 We store the new tokens in the CILOGON_ACCESS_TOKEN and CILOGON_REFRESH_TOKEN environment variables as before.